PhilLockett/Balancer/README.md

 or the mm:ss format.

 ### Side length
-To specify the maximum length of a side use `-d` or `--duration` and specify the number of seconds.
+To specify the maximum length of a side use `-d` or `--duration` followed by the number of seconds.
 The duration can also be specified using the hh:mm:ss format, or the mm:ss format.
 If the side length is specified, the number of sides is calculated from the total length of all the tracks, however, this